fanglingsu/vimb/index.md

 of vimb would be a breeze, if not we missed our target.

 ## latest features
+New setting `notification`
+: These new settings allow to control the website access to the notification API.

 Add `$VIMB_SELECTION` when `:shellcmd` is run.
 : This variable is set to the current selected text whenever a `:shellcmd` is executed.